External Ids for FGA Gene

 GeneCards Summary for FGA Gene

 FGA (Fibrinogen Alpha Chain) is a Protein Coding gene.
-Diseases associated with FGA include amyloidosis, familial visceral and dysfibrinogenemia.
-Among its related pathways are Signaling by GPCR and Disease.
+Diseases associated with FGA include dysfibrinogenemia and afib amyloidosis.
+Among its related pathways are Immune System and Signaling by GPCR.
 GO annotations related to this gene include receptor binding and protein binding, bridging.
 An important paralog of this gene is TNC.

 UniProtKB/Swiss-Prot for FGA Gene